anirudhkhanna/UCA-Web-Development-With-MEAN-Stack/README.md

     c.
 MongoDB shell - $mongo

-9. If everything goes fine - start implementing your project now.
+9. If everything goes fine, start implementing your project now.

 10. Refer to requirements.txt for project requirements.
 Be constructive, add some eye catching features if your want to. best of luck!